-- Print the file out onto white cardtock or send the file to be printed.
+- Print out the printable onto white cardtock or send the file to be printed.
 I had mine printed at Office Depot for $0.67 per page (that is $0.17 per Valentine since each page prints four).

 - Use scissors to cut out the cards and circles.
 If you have a two inch circle hole punch use that for the circles.

 When Delilah saw me cutting these out she instantly yelled out with joy.
 She took one of the cards and ran off with it to never bring it back.
-What can I say – the girl loves Olaf!
+What can I say?
+The girl loves her some Olaf!

 Click the image below to see what my bloggity-blogging friends have been up to!